Davin7/blender_spritesheet_builder/README.md

 RADIUS : radius of the model in the blend file

-MODEL.BLEND : name of the blend file where the name MODEL is the same as the name of the mesh of the desired object to be captured
+MODEL.BLEND : name of the blend file where the name MODEL is the name of the mesh of the object to be captured

 (resized) examples: